Ylvauk/js-code-challenge/README.md

 Commenting your code like this, writing out what you're doing line by line, is also just a good idea in general as a beginner.
 Not only will you solidify to yourself that you understand what exactly your code is doing, but in case you have to go back later and look back at your work, you'll know exactly what you were thinking and what's happening at a quick glance.

-# The Challenges

-If you would rather focus on trying to solidify your understanding on callbacks and array methods, feel free to instead work on this [Minions lab here](https://git.generalassemb.ly/seir-323/callback-array-methods-lab).

-If you're feeling comfortable with all the topics we've covered thus far, then move on to the challenges below.

 ## Instructions

 1. Fork and clone this repository